 Yes!
 De-shedding treatments can make a world of difference for heavy shedders and we are experts at this.

-If your dog is good or indifferent to other dogs you can add daycare to his spa day for a discounted rate of $15.
+If your dog is good or indifferent with other dogs you can add daycare to his spa day for a discounted rate of $20.

 It depends how bad the matting is.
 De-matting is essentially ripping through knots in the coat – and it hurts!
 If there is a small section of mats, we may be able to work through it.
 Widespread matting means your dog will need to be cut short for his comfort.